gicentre/litvis/documents/tutorials/geoFormats.md

         ]
 ```

-## 6. Creating Json files programatically
+## 6. Creating JSON files programatically

-In all the examples above the topoJson and geoJson has been read from external files.
+In all the examples above the topoJSON and geoJSON has been read from external files.
 This is likely the most common use-case, but sometimes it can be useful to generate the content programmtically.
 This can be achieved using elm-vega's [dataFromJson](http://package.elm-lang.org/packages/gicentre/elm-vega/latest/VegaLite#dataFromJson) and supplying it with a `geometry` function.
-Here, for example, is a simple rectangular feature (equivalent to `geoJson1.json` above) generated programmatically:
+Here, for example, is a simple rectangular feature (equivalent to `geoJson
+1.json` above) generated programmatically:

 ```elm {s l}
 geo : Spec